We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 Heaven and Earth: Art of Byzantium from Greek Collections was published by Benaki Museum, Athens, Greece in 2013, and it is available in hardcover (363 pages) for $65.00 US.

 Wiener, James B. "Heaven and Earth: Art of Byzantium from Greek Collections."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 07 Jul 2014.
+World History Encyclopedia.
+World History Encyclopedia, 07 Jul 2014.
 Web.
-25 Jun 2019.
+10 Apr 2021.